 Please see our Supporting Information guidelines for more details.

+Tables should be cited in ascending numeric order upon first appearance.
+Each table should be inserted immediately after the first paragraph in which it is cited in the article file.
 All tables should have a concise title.
 Footnotes can be used to explain abbreviations.
 Citations should be indicated using the same style as outlined above.
-Tables should not occupy more than one printed page; larger tables can be published as online supporting information.
+Tables occupying more than one printed page should be avoided, if possible.
+Larger tables can be published as online supporting information.
 Tables must be cell-based; do not use picture elements, text boxes, tabs, or returns in tables.
-Please ensure that the files conform to our Guidelines for Figure and Table Preparation when preparing your tables for production.
+Please ensure that all tables conform to our Guidelines for Figure and Table Preparation when preparing them.

 We encourage authors to submit essential supporting files and multimedia files along with their manuscripts.
 All supporting material will be subject to peer review, and should be smaller than 10 MB in size because of the difficulties that some users will experience in loading or downloading files of a greater size.

 Supporting files should fall into one of the following categories: Dataset, Figure, Table, Text, Protocol, Audio, or Video.
-All supporting information should be referred to in the manuscript with a leading capital S (e.g., Figure S4 for the fourth supporting information figure).
-The numbered title and caption for each supporting information file should be included in the main article file, after the titles and captions for the main figures.
+All supporting information should be referred to in the manuscript with a leading capital S (e.g., S4 Fig. for the fourth supporting information figure).
+The numbered title and caption for each supporting information file should be included in the main article file.

 Supporting files may be submitted in a variety of formats, but should be publication-ready, as these files are not copyedited.
 Carefully consider whether your supporting information needs to be searchable and/or editable, and choose the most suitable format accordingly.
 See the Supporting Information Guidelines for more details about our requirements for supporting information and multimedia files.